 DUI charge is caused by driving a motor vehicle while impaired by drugs or alcohol.
 It is a serious offence in Canada and is considered a criminal act.
 The Criminal Code of Canada prohibits any individual from operating any motor vehicle while impaired to any degree by drug, alcohol, or both combined.

-You may suffer serious consequences for a DUI conviction.
-The penalty can go from a mandatory minimum fine and can end up with lifetime imprisonment.
+You may suffer serious consequences and penalties for a DUI conviction, and it can go from a mandatory minimum fine to a lifetime imprisonment.
 Of course, the penalty depends on the severity of the offence.

 A passport is a document that is provided to citizens by the government.
 It is a legal document of your identity and citizenship while travelling in other countries.
 There is no mention of any criminal records, including DUI, in your passport.
 However, you might face some issues, such as: